jaguardesignstudio/start-me-up/README.md

 Because bootstrapping a new development machine can make a grown man (or woman) cry.

+More than a little bit inspired by Thoughtbot's [Laptop](https://github.com/thoughtbot/laptop/) scripts, but opinionated for our use.

 ## Notes

 This script works with Mac OS X 10.9+ and Ubuntu 12.04+